 Koorie Heritage Trust / NGV Australia / State Library Victoria

 Koorie Art and Artefacts... stone tools...Stone Tools..., or to create a wilam (shelter/bark).
 Ochre is also crushed on the grinding laang and painted on your marram (body) to form part of important ceremonies, or used to decorate implements, weapons and tools.
 These grinding laangs can still be found preserved all...As both an Aboriginal man and a volunteer firefighter Lin was fascinated with the ways in which we interact with fire.
-Whereas the majority of Australia view fire as a destructive force of nature, Lin saw its inherent beauty as the tool which had ...
+Whereas the majority of Australia view fire as a destructive force of nature, Lin saw its inherent beauty as the tool which had... prehistoric stone tools, works by 19th century artists William Barak and Tommy McRae right through to artworks made in the last few years by leading and emerging Aboriginal artists in Victoria.
+The majority of the items here have been selected from ...

 Koorie makers of art and artefacts draw upon rich and ancient cultural traditions.
 There are 38 Aboriginal Language Groups in Victoria, each with unique traditions and stories.
 These unique traditions include the use of geometric line or free flowing curving lines in designs.